-The proposed Eleventh Amendment to the AHP Diet Drug Settlement Agreement is intended to simplify and speed up the processing and payment of Matrix Benefit Claims arising from injuries to the mitral and aortic heart valves after use of Pondimin or Redux.
-If approved the AHP Settlement Trust would be terminated and all worsened injury supplemental claims would be processed by BrownGreer, a claims administration company with over 25 years of extensive experience in mass tort claim management.
+The Eleventh Amendment to the AHP Diet Drug Settlement Agreement received final approval from the Court on August 28, 2023.
+The amendment is intended to simplify and speed up the processing and payment of Matrix Benefit Claims arising from injuries to the mitral and aortic heart valves after use of Pondimin or Redux.
+All worsened injury supplemental claims will now be processed by BrownGreer, a claims administration company with over 25 years of extensive experience in mass tort claim management.

 Fen-Phen is frequently misspelled as: fen-fen, phen-phen, or fin-fin.
 This litigation only includes those who took Pondimin or Redux.
 It does not cover alleged injuries from other diet drugs including those taken with Pondimin or Redux.
 Fen-Phen lawsuits and Fen-Phen claims relate only to Pondimin and Redux.

 Cynthia K. Garrett, Attorney at Law

 7136 S. Yale Ave., Suite 300, Tulsa, OK 74136

 Copyright © 2021, Cynthia K. Garrett, Attorney at Law.
 All Rights Reserved.

 Communication through this website does not constitute legal advice, nor create an attorney/client relationship.